 And there is even more in this book than the above list- I just tried to include as many different topics and/or scenarios as I could possibly fit into the book.
-The best part is, it follows the new Classroom Management CD so the songs reinforce the concepts in the story using Wiggles as the “new kid”.
+The best part is, it follows the our Classroom Management collection! so the songs reinforce the concepts in the story using Wiggles as the “new kid”.
 And of course, in the usual fashion, Wiggles gets everything wrong that he possibly can, and the children all call out, “No, no, Wiggles,” and then recite the correct procedure back.
 So, when Wiggles uses too much glue, the children all say, “No, no, Wiggles!
 Just a dot, not a lot!”
 And so it goes.
 I will plan on reading and acting out the story with my dog puppet, as I usually do!
 It’s always lots of fun, and a very friendly way to present the rules and procedures in the classroom.

 Here are some screen shots from the book to help you get an idea of what it looks like.